sohamde/inertia-aamas/README.md

 # Understanding Norm Change: An Evolutionary Game-Theoretic Approach
 by Soham De, Dana S Nau and Michele J Gelfand (University of Maryland)

 Source code in Python for running simulations of the model presented in the following paper: [link](http://www.gelfand.umd.edu/papers/De%20Nau%20Gelfand%20Norm%20Change%20AAMAS.pdf).
-The paper appears in the Proceedings of the 2017 International Conference on Autonomous Agents & Multiagent Systems (AAMAS), and an extended version will be available soon on arXiv.
+The paper appears in the Proceedings of the 2017 International Conference on Autonomous Agents & Multiagent Systems (AAMAS), and an extended version is available on [arXiv](https://arxiv.org/pdf/1704.04720.pdf).

 This README goes through the functionalities of each file in the source code.
 The code has been tested with Python version 2.7.8.